List of Australian comics creators

 This is a list of Australian comics creators.
 Although comics have different formats, this list covers creators of editorial cartoons, comic books, graphic novels, and comic strips, along with early innovators.
 The list presents authors with Australia as their country of origin, although they may have published or now be resident in other countries.
 For other countries, see List of comic creators.

 Editorial cartoonists

-Australian professional cartoonists work for commercially published newspapers and journals, and many also work in Australian comics (also children's illustration and animation), with many of these artists having work collected as published books.
+Australian professional cartoonists work for commercially published newspapers and journals, as well as in Australian comics, children's illustration, and animation.
+Many of these artists have their work collected and published as books.